-1. Radiological hazard protection for internal (inhalation/ingestion) exposures to alpha particles from uranium

-2. Criticality safety in all phases of material handling, process design, and accident analysis, with safe geometry as the preferred method of criticality control 3.
+1. Radiological hazard protection for internal (inhalation/ingestion) exposures to alpha particles from uranium 2.
+Criticality safety in all phases of material handling, process design, and accident analysis, with safe geometry as the preferred method of criticality control 3.
 Safeguards and security issues associated with personnel access to and the handling, transportation, and disposal of classified data related to uranium processes and associated with protection of special nuclear material from theft, diversion, or sabotage 4.
 Consideration of pyrophoric properties of finely divided uranium metal 5.
 Design of equipment, processes, and storage systems for a rapid and accurate periodic SNM inventory determination 6.
 Elimination or reduction of the use or generation of hazardous materials to minimize the generation of mixed radiological/hazardous waste streams 7.
 Attention to maximization of by-product recycle to reduce the opportunity for radiological waste generation 8.
 Consideration of human factor designs, especially in the handling of large, high-density uranium parts and materials 9.
-Consideration of the need for classified shape processing and manufacture 10.
-Burn protection for handling hot parts 11.
-Design to reduce material oxidation and provide dust control
+Consideration of the need for classified shape processing 10.
+Design to reduce material oxidation and provide dust control 11.
+Considerations for the handling and processing of HF and F2